Dividends, Bonus shares and

 No

-cash outflow from company.
+cash outflow from the company.

 o